 Jonathan Abrams is an engineer, entrepreneur, and investor, who has spent his career building technology to help connect people.

-Jonathan is a co-founder and General Partner of 8-Bit Capital, a seed investing firm.
-8-Bit Capital invests in startups that connect people and businesses in new ways
+Jonathan is a co-founder and General Partner of 8-Bit Capital, an early-stage investing firm.
+8-Bit Capital invests in startups that connect people and businesses in new ways.

 Jonathan is a board member at Girls in Tech, and has been a mentor in Steve Blank’s entrepreneurship classes at Stanford and Berkeley, a top-rated mentor at Techstars and The Founder Institute, an advisor to AngelList and CodeNow, a member of the advisory board of the Silicon Valley Association of Startup Entrepreneurs, co-chair of the SDForum Venture Finance SIG, and a judge for the Stanford Entrepreneur’s Challenge business plan contest, the UC Berkeley Business Plan Competition, and the Stanford-Berkeley Innovators’ Challenge.

 Jonathan received an Honors B.Sc. in Computer Science from McMaster University in Canada.